-Low income is defined as at or above 200 percent of the federal poverty threshold, which varies depending on the size of the family.
-Families USA provides a chart that acts as an easy-to-follow guide for the 2018 federal poverty guidelines.
+Low income is defined as at or above 200 percent of the federal poverty threshold.
+This number varies depending on the size of the family.
+The Office of the Assistant Secretary for Planning and Evaluation provides the 2019 federal poverty guidelines on its site.

 However, as the definition suggests, there’s a big difference between the poverty line and low income.
 Low income is considered to be anything from the official poverty line through double that number.

 That’s because the average income that families need to earn in order to make ends meet varies greatly from city to city depending on the area's cost of living, among other factors.
 Being “in poverty” is technically below those stated amounts for family sizes.